raj-rathod/E_sports/README.md

 # Esports hosting Platform :
-This project s about hosting an online esports tournament, where players can register for the upcoming tournament and get notified when the tournament start.
+This project  about hosting an online esports tournament, where players can register for the upcoming tournament and get notified when the tournament start.
 Player will receive the result as the end of the tournament with the ranking and